Hossein Mazaheri

 Grand Ayatollah Hossein Mazaheri Isfahani (حسین مظاهری اصفهانی; born 16 November 1933) is an Iranian senior Twelver Shia Marja.

 He was also a member of the Third Assembly of Experts.

 Biography

 Grand Ayatollah Hossein Mazaheri was born in Isfahan in 1933.
 At the age of 14, he moved to Isfahan Seminary to start his religious studies.
 Five years later, he moved to Qom to complete his studies.
 In Qom he studied in Seminars of Grand Ayatollah Boroujerdi and Imam Khomeini.
 Ayatollah Marashi Najafi, Allamah Tabatabei and Mohaqeq Damad were also among his teachers.
 He currently resides and teaches in the Seminary of Isfahan, Iran.

+Political activities

+Before the 1979 Revolution, Hossein Mazaheri worked against the Pahlavi government and supported the creation of an Islamic government.
+He was a long-time member of the Society of Seminary Scholars of Qom and helped publish statements against the Pahlavi government.